APaskey/dradrian/content/post/indoor_dining/index.md

 - Roof/canopy and no walls
 - “Pod” structure that is ventilated between uses (i.e., just your household would eat in the tent and it would get aired out before the next party used it)

-This means the following are categorized as not having good ventilation and present comparable risk to dining indoors:
+This means the following are categorized as not having good ventilation and are about as risky as dining indoors:

 - Three or four walls with a roof
 - Two adjacent walls with a roof